donovanglover/nix-config/help/commands.md

 - Zip all files in a directotry: `zip -r <zip_name> <directory>`
 - Extract any type of archiving algorithm: `extract <filename>`

+### Opening Things

+Note that the preferred way to open things is with the `open` function; however, sometimes it is necessary to use these commands if, for example, you're loading an entire directory.

+- Open a video or multiple videos in a playlist: `mpv <files/dir>`

+### Pacaur

+- Install packages: `pacaur -S <packages>`
+- Remove packages (including dependencies no longer needed): `pacaur -Rs <packages>`
+- Update all packages: `pacaur -Syu`

+Note that if you ever get 404s with `pacman` or `pacaur`, you need to update your local database to the new download locations with `-Syu` first.

+## Custom Commands

+- Easily switch to a 4k resolution with DPI scaling: `4k`
+- Easily switch to a 1080p resolution (with 96 DPI): `1080p`
+- Run a command as root: `pls <command>`
+- Run the previous command as root: `pls !!`